KeyboardKit/website/collections/_features/Autocomplete.md

 ### Remote Autocomplete

 An ``Autocomplete.RemoteService`` can be used to perform autocomplete by calling an external API.
 It requires that the device is online, and requires Full Access to perform network requests.

+### Next Character Prediction

+The ``LocalService`` and ``RemoteService`` will automatically perform next-character predictions based on the result.
+The result is used by ``KeyboardView`` to increase the tap area of more probable keys.

+### Next Word Prediction (BETA)

+Apple's native text prediction utilities stopped supporting next word prediction in iOS 16, which means that we can only use it to complete and correct words that we have started typing.

+KeyboardKit Pro unlocks ways to inject 3rd party support for performing next word prediction, by specifying a ``NextWordPredictionRequest`` in your ``KeyboardApp``.

+KeyboardKit Pro 9.0 supports `Claude` integration, with more integrations coming in future versions.